ePages-de/epages-docs/_posts/2016/2016-09-29-rest-api-test-framework.md

 ## RAT

-The idea of RAT was to create a framework that allows us to easily verify the state of the REST API on an abritrary ePages installation.
+The idea of RAT was to create a framework that allows us to easily verify the state of the REST API on an arbitrary ePages installation.

 In order to do so, RAT sends requests to the API and validates the response.
-To be able to compare the response with an expected one, we let the test run on shop of the DemoShopType (The developer installation of ePages includes a DemoShopType, which allows to create a demo shop with certain products of different types and a few orders).
+To be able to compare a response with an expected one, we let the test run on shops of the DemoShopType (The developer installation of ePages includes a DemoShopType, which allows to create a demo shop with certain products of different types and a few orders).
 We wanted the test cases to be able to run in an arbitrary order.
 The problem is that some of the API calls change a shop (DELETE product), which leads to different results in the following calls.
 The solution is to create new shops in order to test those calls.